Hidden Retained Reflexes Contributing to Poor Core Stability and W-Sitting This article provides information about…

 Sometimes primitive reflexes do not integrate (disappear) at the proper time.
 When this occurs, it is like a road closure or flight delay.
 Due to the importance of these reflexes, when one or more is retained, it can cause disorganization, sensorimotor issues and attention and learning problems in the classroom.

-Another common problem we see in children is disorganization and trouble with concentration or attention and focus in the classroom.
+Another common problem is disorganization and trouble with concentration or attention and focus in the classroom.
 While a few retained primitive reflexes could be connected to a child’s attention and focus issues, the Landau reflex is another reflex that may contribute to some of these signs and symptoms.

 The Landau reflex gradually emerges around the 2 to 3 month mark when the child can lift their chest and head while in prone position (tummy time).